pietrobernard/jetson-nano-stuff/README.md

 Official docs are available [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit).

-This document describes how to create a bootable SD card image, update to Ubuntu 20.04 and install some libraries to exploit gpu computing both in python (e.g. numba, cupy, cudf) and c++ tool (nvcc, ecc).
+This document describes how to create a bootable SD card image, update to Ubuntu 20.04 and install some libraries to exploit gpgpu computing both in python (e.g. numba, cupy, cudf) and c++ tool (nvcc, ecc).
 Also, directions to use distributed computing tools (dask, kafka) will be given.
+Specifically:
++ numba 0.56.4
++ cupy
++ pyarrow 1.0.1
++ cudf 0.19.0

 ### 1) Intro - The board, drivers, CUDA and Ubuntu